 - 5-7 The City will continue to create incentives for and remove barriers to development of a variety of housing types in all residential zones, consistent with the density ranges and housing types allowed in the zones.
-This policy is intended to implement the City's obligation under the State Housing Goal to "encourage the availability of adequate numbers of needed housing units at price ranges and rent levels which are commensurate with the financial capabilities of Oregon households and allow for flexibility of housing location, type, and density". - 5-18 The City will assist in identifying, obtaining and leveraging funding sources for the development of new housing for very low, low, and moderate - income residents, as determined by appropriate percentages of Area Median Family income in the Housing Needs Assessment. - 5-31 Residential areas will offer a wide variety of housing types in locations best suited to a range of housing types, needs and preferences. - 5-38 Medium-and high-density residential developments should have good access to transit, K-12 public schools where possible, commercial services, employment and public open space to provide the maximum access to the highest concentrations of population.
+This policy is intended to implement the City's obligation under the State Housing Goal to "encourage the availability of adequate numbers of needed housing units at price ranges and rent levels which are commensurate with the financial capabilities of Oregon households and allow for flexibility of housing location, type, and density". - 5-18 The City will assist in identifying, obtaining and leveraging funding sources for the development of new housing for very low, low, and moderate - income residents, as determined by appropriate percentages of Area Median Family income in the Housing Needs Assessment. - 5-31 Residential Areas will offer a wide variety of housing types in locations best suited to a range of housing types, needs and preferences. - 5-38 Medium-and high-density residential developments should have good access to transit, K-12 public schools where possible, commercial services, employment and public open space to provide the maximum access to the highest concentrations of population.

-Policy 5-20 defines affordable, in the case of dwelling units offered for rent, as housing for which the rent and utilities constitute no more than 30 percent of such gross annual household income for a family at 60% of the area median income, based upon most recent HUD Income Limits for the Bend MSA.
+Policy 5-20 defines affordable, in the case of dwelling units offered for rent, as housing for which the rent and utilities constitute no more than 30 percent of such gross annual household income for a family at 60% of the Area median income, based upon most recent HUD Income Limits for the Bend MSA.
 Policy 5-20 provides that other programs or policies can specify other levels of affordability.

 Finding: The Plan conforms to Chapter 5 Housing as the Housing Development and Development Assistance, Partnership, and Support Project will encourage the development of housing for households earning 90% AMI or less, along with market rate units, meeting housing needs identified in the Oregon Housing Needs 2025 Methodology for the Bend UGB, supporting the goals of the Comprehensive Plan and Policy 5-20 to provide affordability at additional income levels.
-The Area has access to transit, K-12 public schools, commercial services, employment, and public open space.
-The Area is adjacent to a higher education institution, Central Oregon Community College, near K-12 public schools and public parks, and is in a High Density Residential (RH) zone.
-The surrounding properties are zoned Standard Density Residential, developed with single-unit homes, RH, developed with a large church facility and associated improvements, and Public Facilities, developed with a higher education institution.
-The Area is .5 miles from an area zoned and developed with industrial, commercial, and mixed employment uses.
+The Area has access to K-12 public schools, and is in an area designated for commercial services, employment, and public open space.
+The Area is located near K-12 public schools and is in RM and RH zones.
+Properties to the west and north are zoned Low-Density Residential (RL) and developed with single-unit homes.
+Properties to the south and east are outside City limits, within the UGB, and designated Mixed Employment and General Commercial.
+The Area is within the area known as the Southeast Area, planned for significant urban levels of development, including a variety of housing types, K-12 public schools, commercial services, employment, and public open space.